Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

 - A predefined query has been created, see [Create a query](../Integration/01_ManageQueries.md#create-a-query).
 - The API and download option has been enabled.
-- The user has been granted the applicable access rights, see [Grant access rights to a user group](../Integration/05_ManageUserRights.md#grant-access-rights-to-a-user-group).
+- The users have been granted the applicable access rights, see [Grant access rights to a user group](../Integration/05_ManageUserRights.md#grant-access-rights-to-a-user-group).

 #### Procedure